Easy to Understand Guide to Ethical Investing

 In the past, ethical investing was all about removing unwanted sectors or companies such as weapons, fossil fuels etc. You start with an existing fund or Index (eg: FTSE) and take out the companies you don’t want.
 This is known as SRI (Socially Responsible Investing) and is still used today.

 Another method used to choose suitable investments is ESG (Environmental, Social, Governance).
 Companies are scored based on their environmental impact & direction, how they treat their people and how well they are governed.
-Companies that score highly are included.
+The companies that score highly are included.
 Companies that are badly run, commit human rights abuses or have a negative impact on the environment, are not.

 Thirdly, there is ‘Impact’ investing.
 This is only selecting companies whose main business activity aims to solve an environmental or social problem.
 It is possible to choose from SRI funds, ESG funds or Impact funds but I prefer to recommend ready-made portfolios that include all 3 methods.
 This gives you a portfolio that excludes negative sectors, only includes companies making positive changes AND includes a selection of companies focused on solving global problems.